Skip to main content

 Centrelink Payments for Grandparents Raising Grandchildren in 2026

 Grandparents caring for grandchildren may qualify for multiple Centrelink payments — from FTB to the Additional Child Care Subsidy.
-Here is your complete guide.
+Here's your complete guide.

 Family Tax Benefit for Grandparent Carers